 #16- Countries adopting integrated planning – an approach to electrification that includes solar home systems – have achieved faster results in electricity access.
 In recent years, Bangladesh, Cambodia, India, Kenya, Myanmar, Nepal, Rwanda, and Tanzania experienced the most rapid gains in electrification1

 Integrated planning is an approach that allows consumers to collectively own, operate, and manage a small solar energy system.
-This approach is best for consumers in low voltage networks, for example, homeowners with no high consumption needs.
+This approach is best for consumers in low voltage networks, for example, homeowners without high consumption needs.

 This and many other facts about solar-powered communities show us that solar energy is needed on a small scale.
 Just as much as the largest solar energy projects.
-Of course, home solar energy users save on their electric bills as well, by an increasing amount, as the cost of average solar panel systems come down.
+Of course, home solar energy users save on their electric bills at home as well, by an increasing amount, as the cost of average solar panel systems comes down.

 #17- As of mid-2019, some 420 million people had gained access to essential residential electricity services through the use of renewable technologies, mainly solar PV lighting systems (330 million people) and solar home systems (90 million people)1

 In many parts of the world, people still struggle to access electricity in their homes.
 But recent facts about solar show us that solar power effectively bridges this gap.
 Renewables, mainly solar, provide homes with lighting and other electricity needs.
 What's solar energy to you?
 To some, solar cell technology is changing their communities and bringing much-needed development.

 #18- By the end of 2019, solar heat systems harvesting solar energy for use in industrial processes were supplying more than 700 megawatts-thermal worldwide1

 For energy, solar options are considerably easier to adapt in small-scale settings such as homes, schools, and communities.
 But for a long time, successfully adapting solar energy to industrial needs continues to prove a challenge.
 This was due to the simple problem of collecting and storing enough energy to meet the enormous demands of factories and other industrial buildings.